thatcherfreeman/utility-dctls/README.md

 **Show Linear Ramp**: Toggle to turn off the 0-1 scale ramp at the bottom.

+**Show Exponential Ramp**: Toggle to turn off the smooth stop ramp at the bottom.

 ---

 ### False Color Generator DCTL